jupyterlab/extension-examples/basics/signals/README.md

 `tsconfig.json` file).
 This is a special syntax used by [React](https://reactjs.org/tutorial/tutorial.html).

-`widget.tsx` contains one major class `TutorialView` that extends the `ReactWidget` class provided by Jupyterlab. `ReactWidget` defines a `render()` method that defines some React elements such as a button.
-In this the recommanded way to include React component inside the Jupyterlab widget based UI.
+`widget.tsx` contains one major class `TutorialView` that extends the `ReactWidget` class provided by JupyterLab. `ReactWidget` defines a `render()` method that defines some React elements such as a button.
+This is the recommended way to include React component inside the JupyterLab widget based UI.

 `TutorialView` further contains a private variable `\_stateChanged` of type `Signal`.
 A signal object can be triggered and then emits an actual message.